Ibarca/Inventory_Risk_And_Stock_Coverage_Monitor/README.md

 ---

-##🧪 Data note
+## 🧪 Data note

-The data used in this repository may be synthetic or anonymized.
-The goal of this project is to demonstrate analytical design, SQL quality, and real-world inventory logic, not to expose proprietary information.
+All data used in this project is fully synthetic and has been generated to simulate real-world inventory and supply-chain scenarios as closely as possible.
+The objective of this repository is to showcase analytical design, SQL quality, and robust inventory logic rather than to expose or rely on proprietary or sensitive business data.

+It is important to note that the dashboard is based on static data, and the underlying SQL queries reference fixed dates.
+In a real production environment, these calculations would be driven by dynamic dates and automatically recalculated as time progresses.
+This adjustment is straightforward and does not affect the core logic of the model.

+Demand forecasting in this project is based on average sales from the previous year, rather than a full seasonal forecasting model.
+This choice was made deliberately to keep the focus on inventory projection mechanics and decision-oriented insights.
+That said, incorporating a seasonality-aware forecasting approach would be a natural and easily implementable extension of the current model.
 ---

-##👥 Intended audience
+## 👥 Intended audience

 • Category Managers
 • Supply Chain and Inventory Planners